 Composing original documents is a standard task for most medical writers.
 Accomplished writers can start from scratch or work based on a pre-existing outline, depending on the needs and vision of the client.

+Medical editing service is an important service they provide.
 Suppose you already have something written, but it needs some help.
 Whether it needs a few tiny changes or a total rewrite, a competent medical writer can get the job done.
 This can be super helpful for tedious tasks like fixing broken citations or adapting a paper to a prospective journal’s style guide.

 In some cases, a client may not need new articles written daily.
 Instead, they may need carefully curated content for their website or newsletter.
 The ability to carefully select relevant sources is baked into the effective medical writing profession.
 So why not put that talent to use?